The following general guidelines apply to troubleshooting

 should use the standard Monitor to print information about

-the internal state of InnoDB
+the internal state of InnoDB.
+If the

 problem is with locks, use the Lock Monitor.
 If the problem